zamazan4ik/awesome-pgo/article/article.md

 * BOLT [supports](https://github.com/llvm/llvm-project/blob/main/bolt/README.md#input-binary-requirements) only x86-64 and AArch64 architectures, AArch64 implementation is less tested than x86-64.
 Since BOLT works as a disassembler it means if you want to apply BOLT to other architectures like RISC-V or something like that - you need to carefully patch BOLT for that.
 Chances for the upstream support for other architectures are also quite low - Facebook dev team does not care much about it.
 * Limited support for languages.
 For C, C++ and Rust binaries BOLT works well.
 However, for other languages you can meet different problems.
 Let's take a look on Golang support for LLVM BOLT: [GitHub issue](https://github.com/golang/go/issues/49031#issuecomment-1837418788) - unfortunately for now there is no way to use BOLT with Go binaries.
 And once again - upstream developers are not very interested in such functionality.
 This is quite strage because performance results are promising: [YouTube timestamp](https://www.youtube.com/watch?v=AT-ttb6VwRA&t=402s).
 * Memory consumption.
 During the profile conversion via `perf2bolt` or the instrumentation phase - in [both](https://github.com/llvm/llvm-project/issues/62320) [cases](https://github.com/llvm/llvm-project/issues/61711) BOLT can be memory hungry.
 This problem can be only partially mitigated: the case with PGO profile conversion can be resolved with using smaller profiles (but it's not suitable option if you have no ability to collect a representative small profile - completely real-life case if you are trying to optimize a long-running process with multiple steps inside); instrumentation phase can be "patched" with [using](https://github.com/llvm/llvm-project/issues/61711#issuecomment-1484246795) `-strict=0` option (but it disables some optimizations in BOLT).
 During my BOLT tests I did another trick - just threw money into my PC and got from a friend an additional 16 Gib RAM :)
 * Broken binaries.
 Sometimes after BOLTing an application crashes.
-There are multiple examples like [MySQL](https://github.com/llvm/llvm-project/issues/62307), [Clang](https://github.com/llvm/llvm-project/issues/60045), [ananicy-cpp](https://github.com/llvm/llvm-project/issues/73992), a shared library [issue](https://github.com/llvm/llvm-project/issues/64634).
+There are multiple examples like [MySQL](https://github.com/llvm/llvm-project/issues/62307), [Clang](https://github.com/llvm/llvm-project/issues/60045), [ananicy-cpp](https://github.com/llvm/llvm-project/issues/73992), [Julia](https://github.com/llvm/llvm-project/issues/89117), a shared library [issue](https://github.com/llvm/llvm-project/issues/64634).
 I am not saying that your binary will be broken as well, I just warned you about the issue - be ready for that.
+Anyway, the BOLT dev team tries to fix such errors.
 * According to the [README](https://github.com/llvm/llvm-project/blob/main/bolt/README.md#for-services) file, when non-LBR profiles will be used for optimization with BOLT, the optimization result will be less efficient.
 However, no information is available about how much performance loss will be in practice.
 I understand that it highly depends on many variables like application type, target workload, etc. but as a user I need at least some initial numbers for some applications to understand the difference in practice.
 [Here](https://github.com/llvm/llvm-project/issues/61902) is the corresponding issue for that question in the upstream.
 If someone wants to perform such experiments - please ping me in the issue!

 BOLT is already integrated into the optimization pipelines in several projects: